 - Working with Immigration New Zealand - Chen Palmer can assist export education providers regarding student visa processing issues and maintaining compliance with other Immigration New Zealand requirements.

 - Working with Maori and Pasifika – Chen Palmer has worked for many Maori education organisations including wananga, kohanga reo and kura kaupapa.
 We also specialise in providing advice on Pasifika education issues.

-- Advising on a broad range of education issues – Chen Palmer can assist clients across the education spectrum including: secondary-tertiary transitions; Youth Guarantee; National Standards; Export Education and Immigration New Zealand; governance appointments on Tertiary Education Institution boards; boards of trustees; Quality Management System development; internal policy development.
+- Advising on a broad range of education issues – Chen Palmer can assist clients across the education spectrum including: regulatory compliance investigations; secondary-tertiary transitions; Youth Guarantee; National Standards; Export Education and Immigration New Zealand; governance appointments on Tertiary Education Institution boards; boards of trustees; Quality Management System development; internal policy development.

 - Organisation structures – Chen Palmer’s education and employment teams can provide cost effective advice on improving organisational structures for tertiary organisations.

 Some of the previous work of the Chen Palmer Education Team includes:

 - Successfully challenging the outcomes of quality assurance reports undertaken by the NZQA and the Education Review Office.

 - Successfully seeking a judicial review of the decision of the Minister of Education to close Phillipstown School in Christchurch.
 Judgment confirmed illegality under the Education Act 1989.